Maxel01/vue-leaflet/README.md

 I am therefore planning on porting the leaflet plugins to v2 and create a leaflet-plugins-wrapper.
 So create an issue if a plugin is not yet supported.

 #### Docs
 Nuxt-leaflet already provides good documentation for the leaflet-wrapper.
-However, these docs will be customized and added to this repo too.
+However, these docs have been customized and added to this repo: [vue-leaflet-docs](https://maxel01.github.io/vue-leaflet/). \
+The docs also contains the playground demo components.

 #### Tests
 The previous leaflet-wrapper did not really have tests.
 These will be added soon to provide a stable and reliable wrapper.